adinabo/skincare_journal/README.md

 ![Responsiveness]()

-## Rationale and Purpose

-### Why a Skincare Routine Tracker?
-Maintaining a consistent and effective skincare routine can be challenging, especially for those new to skincare or looking to optimize their regimen.
-I recognized a gap in accessible tools that could guide users through this process.

 ### The Problem:
 1. Product Confusion: With a plethora of skincare products available, it can be overwhelming to remember what products to use.